rehman000/QChat/README.md

 This is mostly to allow developers to debug their applications, before deploying it to any cloud service.

 # The following command:
+will upgrade your SQL database

+    flask db upgrade

+# To store your training data into mongodb:
-will send the training data to your mongodb database
+this command will copy data from your locally stored json file into a mongodb database

     python run.py ml data json_mongo